icinganalysis/icinganalysis.github.io/content/wilder.md

 I briefly worked with Ramon Wilder (circa 1991?), but I did not ask him about this particular publication.
-I (a much junior engineer) did off-handedly ask him once about a certain heat conduction equation.
+I (a much junior engineer) asked him off-handedly about a certain heat conduction equation.
 He said "I'll get back to you."
-The next day he came in with a elegant, hand written, 10 page proof, and said "That was a little tough.
+The next day he came in with an elegant, hand-written, 10 page proof, and said "That was a little tough.
 It took me three hours last night!"
 That was the kind of engineer Ramon was.